OleksandrKucherenko/sclr.app/doc/adr/0011-document-canvas.md

 ## Consequences

 1. make editor navigation/edit controls first
 2. implement simplified canvas drawing on screen (from TemplateDocument instance)
+3. use UI elements for composing the canvas layout, it will be easier for hit-test and selection
+4. guide lines should be implemented as a UI compose element